 You probably have already identified keys,

-and some of you have already specified keys in your schema.
+and some of you had previously specified keys in your schema.

 But in your last deliverable,

-and at least one foreign-key constraint for some relation
+you should declare at least one foreign-key constraint for some relation.

-(even if you decided that no such constraints should logically hold --
+Even if you decided that no such constraints should logically hold in your domain,

 Your create-schema script should reflect these changes;